Texas USA Travel Guide

 Tipping is customary and expected for most service industries in the U.S. It forms a significant part of service workers' income.

 Focus on staying and exploring walkable neighborhoods.
-This minimizes transit costs and permits a more intimate experience of the local ambiance.
+This minimizes transit costs and allows for a more intimate experience of the local ambiance.

-Dallas is generally safe for tourists, but like any large city, awareness and preparedness make a travel experience better.
+Dallas is considered safe for tourists, but like any large city, awareness and preparedness make a travel experience better.
 Attention to local conditions is always wise.

 No specific vaccinations are required for entry to the U.S. From most countries.
 However, health professionals recommend current routine immunizations like MMR, Diphtheria-Tetanus-Pertussis, Varicella, Polio, and an annual Flu shot.
 Consult your healthcare provider 4-6 weeks before your trip.

 Dallas summers bring extreme heat.
-Make sure you're hydrated with a Reusable water bottle, wear light clothing, seek shade, and limit strenuous outdoor activity during peak heat hours (10 AM - 4 PM).
+Drink plenty of fluids with a Reusable water bottle, wear light clothing, seek shade, and limit strenuous outdoor activity during peak heat hours (10 AM - 4 PM).

 High pollen counts occur, especially in spring and fall.
 Allergy sufferers should bring antihistamines.
 Mosquitoes are prevalent in warmer months; use Insect repellent, particularly at dawn and dusk.